cloudfoundry/exemplar-release/README.md

 #### Monit Stop

-The stop program in your job's `monit` file is executed after the drain script (if present) has finished running.
+The `stop program` in your job's `monit` file is executed after the `drain` script (if present) has finished running.
 It can also be run directly by an operator if they execute `monit stop <job>` on the machine.
 By default, there is a 30 second timeout on this script completing.
 Monit will assume scripts taking longer than this have failed.
 We do not recommend changing this value if you need more time.
-Instead, you should do all the work necessary in your `drain` script such that your service can shutdown quickly (where "quickly" generally means in under 10 seconds).
+Instead, you should do all the work necessary in your `drain` script such that your service can shutdown quickly (where “quickly” generally means in under 10 seconds).

-If you're not using drain then we recommend that you send `SIGTERM` to your process which should cause it to start shutting down.
+If you're not using `drain`, then we recommend that you send `SIGTERM` to your process, which should cause it to start shutting down.
 If your process shuts down at this point then you're good to go.
 If for some reason your process locks up or is unable to exit for some other reason then you should send `SIGKILL` before the timeout.
 If your language runtime supports dumping the stacks of all running threads on `SIGQUIT` (Go and Java do) then you can send that signal just